 Safety is key in any area of design and works alongside functionality.
 Be sure pathways are smooth and easy to walk in order to avoid any tripping hazard - ensuring any stone, brick or pebble work does not carry the risk of causing cuts, also.
-Alongside this, plantings should not overhang and like pathways, have the risk of causing tripping.
+Alongside this, plantings should not overhang and, like pathways, have the risk of causing tripping.

-These factors are great to keep in mind whilst landscaping and with that said, you can begin designing your dream landscape with these ideas.
+These factors are great to keep in mind whilst landscaping, and with that said, you can begin designing your dream landscape with these ideas.

 Backyard Garden Ideas

-Backyards vary from shape to size, and from property to property.
+Backyards vary from shape to size and from property to property.
 If you´re lucky enough to have a garden or even space for a garden, seize that opportunity!
 Here are some great garden ideas for a backyard.

 Go simple and traditional.
-If you have the extra space to use in your backyard, why not plant some flowers or plants and create flower beds to add some character to your landscape.
+If you have extra space to use in your backyard, why not plant some flowers or plants and create flower beds to add some character to your landscape?
 It can help complement the natural element in this space and be entirely more interesting than just plain grass.

-If you fancy becoming more self-sufficient and have space after planting flowers, or even if you wanted to drop the flowers entirely, opt for a vegetable garden.
+If you fancy becoming more self-sufficient and having space after planting flowers, or even if you wanted to drop the flowers entirely, opt for a vegetable garden.
 All of the benefits of having the added wow factor of a planting area and the bonus of being able to grow your own crops and see what you eat from ground to plate!

 If you want to add a unique element, feature a fountain and use hedges and shrubbery to make this really stand out.
-Fountains are timeless for a reason and they work amazingly well in creating movement and interest in a landscape that can be a bit bland or boring.
+Fountains are timeless for a reason, and they work amazingly well in creating movement and interest in a landscape that can be a bit bland or boring.